 Requirements for the MOI

-No application for listing will be considered until the MOI of the applicant and its subsidiaries have been approved by the JSE.
+No application for listing will be considered until the MOI of the applicant issuer has been approved by the JSE.

-All amendments to the MOI must be submitted to the JSE for approval before such amendments are submitted to shareholders for approval.
+All amendments to the MOI of the applicant issuer must be submitted to the JSE for approval before such amendments are submitted to shareholders for approval.

 The MOI must be in English and must comply with the requirements in this Schedule 10 in respect of the applicant issuer and the applicant issuer’s subsidiary companies.